flutter/website/src/content/deployment/flavors.md

 * [Build flavors in Flutter (Android and iOS) with different Firebase projects per flavor Flutter Ready to Go][]
 * [Flavoring Flutter Applications (Android & iOS)][]
-* [How to Setup Flutter & Firebase with Multiple Flavors using the FlutterFire CLI][]
+* [How to Setup Flutter & Firebase with Multiple Flavors using the FlutterFire CLI][flutterfireCLI]

 ### Packages